luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 One more thing we need to configure is DNS resolving, as at this point you can only ping an IP eg. `8.8.8.8` but not FQDN like `google.com`:

 - We've already added `generateResolvConf = false` to `wsl.conf` telling WSL to NOT generate `resolv.conf` anymore, so now we have to generate it manually
-- Edit `resolv.conf` with `nano`
+- Edit `resolv.conf` with `nano` editor:
 `nano /etc/resolv.conf`
-- Contents
+- Contents of the file:
 `nameserver 8.8.8.8`
 - Save and close file
 ```
 CTRL+X
 	Y
 ```
-- Restart service
+- Restart service by running:
 `systemctl restart systemd-resolved.service`
-- And make sure it is enabled for future auto-start `systemctl enable systemd-resolved.service`
+- And make sure it is enabled for future auto-start:
+`systemctl enable systemd-resolved.service`
-- Test resolving by simply pinging some FQDN, eg.
+- Test resolving by simply pinging some FQDN, eg.:
 `ping google.com`

 # Final test - reboot
 Final test is to see if everything works after restart of everything - WSL and the whole host PC!

-- Shutdown WSL instance
+- Shutdown WSL instance:
 ```
 exit
 exit